Anarchism, Violence and Insurrectionism.

 Non-violent (pacifist) anarchists and their role in the movement:

-Within anarchism, there has existed a strand which has been labelled as anarcho-pacifism which rejects the use of violence to achieve social change, they instead advocate the use of non-violent revolutionary means to achieve social change.
+Within anarchism, a strand has existed that has been labelled anarcho-pacifism, which rejects the use of violence to achieve social change; instead, it advocates the use of non-violent revolutionary means to achieve social change.
 Some key anarchist theorists, most notably the Russian Christian anarchist Leo Tolstoy, subscribed to this view78.
-Whether comrades agree that “anarcho pacifism” is a useful label is another discussion in and of itself (as it could imply that all other anarchists are inherently violent people…)
+Whether comrades agree that “anarcho pacifism” is a valid label is another discussion in and of itself (as it could imply that all other anarchists are inherently violent people…)

-On the other side of this point a prominent Dutch anarcho-syndicalist called Bart De Ligt argued against the use of revolutionary violence during a revolutionary period, he instead called for the use of methods which are “worthy of men” These include non-violent disobedience, refusal of military service or tax payment and boycotts.
+On the other side of this point, a prominent Dutch anarcho-syndicalist called Bart De Ligt argued against the use of revolutionary violence during a revolutionary period.
+He instead called for the use of methods that are “worthy of men.”
+These include non-violent disobedience, refusal of military service or tax payment, and boycotts.
 De Ligt went on to argue that the coordinated use of these tactics by the working classes of periphery states could result in a state of affairs where “no power on earth can resist them [periphery/colonial working classes]”10

 Throughout anarchist theory and history, we have consistently argued and pointed out that the modern state has a monopoly on violence used to enforce the laws and will of the governing class, even if this organised violence is not being used openly the working class is still dominated by the state as violence can be unleashed at any time to crush those who seek to alter and destroy the status quo.
 Malatesta defines the state clearly as follows: